cg-tuwien/Auto-Vk-Toolkit/README.md

 All shader files found in the given `glslDirectory` are added to a custom target (named `${target}_shaders`) which is added to the given `target` as a dependency.
 Shaders belonging to this custom target will be compiled before the dependent `target` is built.
 Whenever a shader file has changed, `cmake --build ...` will recompile the shader before building the actual `target`.
-When working with an IDE like Clion or Visual Studio 2019, this means that changed shader files will be recompiled when pressing their respective "Play & Run"-Button.
+When working with an IDE like CLion or Visual Studio 2019, this means that changed shader files will be recompiled when executing their respective "Play & Run" instruction.
 Note, however, that new shader files are only added to the custom target at configure time.
-So if a new shader should be added, the CMake build files have to be reconfigured, either by running `cmake ...` or by pressing the corresponding button in your IDE.
+I.e., if a new shader should be added, the CMake build files have to be reconfigured by either running `cmake ...` or executing "Play & Run" of an IDE.

 Because `add_post_build_commands` uses `glslangValidator` internally, only shader files having a file extensions for which `glslangValidator` can automatically determine the shader's type are added to the custom target.
 The following file extensions are allowed: